AlexandreAdam/Censai/README.md

 Laurence Perreault-Levasseur,
 Yashar Hezaveh

-> This is the main implementation of the code for the paper,
+> This is the official implementation of the code for the paper,
 > including the RIM, VAE, preprocessing of COSMOS and IllustrisTNG,
 > simulation of gravitational lenses similar to high quality HST images
 > and post-processing of the results.